 In 1952, the former Malcolm Little was released from prison after serving six years on a robbery charge; while incarcerated, he had joined the Nation of Islam (NOI, commonly known as the Black Muslims), given up drinking and drugs and replaced his surname with an X to signify his rejection of his “slave” name.
 Charismatic and eloquent, Malcolm soon became an influential leader of the NOI, which combined Islam with black nationalism and sought to encourage disadvantaged young blacks searching for confidence in segregated America.
 As the outspoken public voice of the Black Muslim faith, Malcolm challenged the mainstream civil rights movement and the nonviolent pursuit of integration championed by Martin Luther King Jr. Instead, he urged followers to defend themselves against white aggression “by any means necessary.”
 Mounting tensions between Malcolm and NOI founder Elijah Muhammad led Malcolm to form his own mosque in 1964.
 He made a pilgrimage to Mecca that same year and underwent a second conversion, this time to Sunni Islam.
 Calling himself el-Hajj Malik el-Shabazz, he renounced NOI’s philosophy of separatism and advocated a more inclusive approach to the struggle for black rights.
 On February 21, 1965, during a speaking engagement in Harlem, three members of the NOI rushed the stage and shot Malcolm some 15 times at close range.
 After Malcolm’s death, his bestselling book The Autobiography of Malcolm X popularized his ideas, particularly among black youth, and laid the foundation for the Black Power movement of the late 1960s and 1970s.

-For Time: 50 Front Squats Unbroken, 50 Push Press Unbroken, 50 Back Squats Unbroken, 50 Overhead Squats Unbroken, 50 Thrusters Unbroken.
-Rules for Unbroken: If you stop for more than 10seconds or put the bar down 5 burpees must be done immediately then you can continue your reps. a 30 second rest is… permitted after the completion of each 50rep movement.
-45/65
+For Time: 75 Front Squats Unbroken, 100 Push Press Unbroken, 75 Back Squats Unbroken, 100 Overhead Squats Unbroken, 75 Thrusters Unbroken.
+Rules for Unbroken: If you put the bar down you must start from 0 on that movement.
+65/45

 On August 28, 1963, some 250,000 people–both black and white–participated in the March on Washington for Jobs and Freedom, the largest demonstration in the history of the nation’s capital and the most significant display of the civil rights movement’s growing strength.
 After marching from the Washington Monument, the demonstrators gathered near the Lincoln Memorial, where a number of civil rights leaders addressed the crowd, calling for voting rights, equal employment opportunities for blacks and an end to racial segregation.
 The last leader to appear was the Baptist preacher Martin Luther King Jr. of the Southern Christian Leadership Conference (SCLC), who spoke eloquently of the struggle facing black Americans and the need for continued action and nonviolent resistance.
 “I have a dream,” King intoned, expressing his faith that one day whites and blacks would stand together as equals, and there would be harmony between the races: “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
 King’s improvised sermon continued for nine minutes after the end of his prepared remarks, and his stirring words would be remembered as undoubtedly one of the greatest speeches in American history.
 At its conclusion, King quoted an “old Negro spiritual: ‘Free at last!
 Free at last!
 Thank God Almighty, we are free at last!'”
 King’s speech served as a defining moment for the civil rights movement, and he soon emerged as its most prominent figure.